 According to Article 3, Paragraph 1 of the Foreign Exchange Act, it is prohibited to act as an intermediary in foreign exchange transactions without statutory authorisation.
 Acting as an intermediary in foreign exchange transactions involves either carrying out foreign exchange transactions as a commercial activity for a fee or brokering foreign exchange transactions between other parties for a fee.
-The entities that are authorised to conduct such transactions – in addition to the Central Bank of Iceland, which conducts transactions with foreign currency and acts as an intermediary in foreign exchange transactions pursuant to Article 27, Paragraph 1 of the Act on the Central Bank of Iceland, no. 92/2019 – mainly include commercial banks, savings banks, other payment services providers, and currency exchange centres.
+The entities that are authorised to conduct such transactions – in addition to the Central Bank of Iceland, which conducts transactions with foreign currency and acts as an intermediary in foreign exchange transactions pursuant to Article 27, Paragraph 1 of the Act on the Central Bank of Iceland, no. 92/2019 – mainly include commercial banks, savings banks, other payment services providers, and possible currency exchange providers.
 However, the Bank may grant authorisation to operate a foreign exchange market that entails intermediation in foreign exchange transactions.
 The requirement for such authorisation is that the operation of the market must be conducive to increased transparency and more efficient price formation in the foreign exchange markets.

 The Rules on Derivatives Transactions in which the Icelandic Króna is Specified in a Contract Against Foreign Currency, no. 412/2022, took effect on 8 April 2022.
-The Rules limit the total amount of derivatives transactions – i.e., those specifying the Icelandic króna against foreign currencies – that domestic commercial banks may have in their derivatives books.
+The Rules limit the total amount of derivatives transactions – i.e., those specifying the Icelandic króna against foreign currency – that domestic commercial banks may have in their derivatives books.
 These limits are intended specifically to prevent large-scale foreign issuance of króna-denominated bonds (called glacier bonds), which could cause instability in and of itself, but they also aim to limit excessive speculation and position-taking in foreign exchange transactions that are generally conducive to undermining foreign exchange market stability.

 Information disclosure to the Central Bank